zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/provision-cm/provision-cm.md

 3. Select the **storage volume size in GBs** for the secondary block volume for the Cloud Manager instance.
 We will set it as **200 GBs**.

-4. For SSH public key, enter content of your ``id_rsa.pub`` key (the one you created with the script) in a single line, with no line feeds or spaces.
+4. For SSH public key, enter the contents of your ``id_rsa.pub`` from your keys folder in a single line, with no line feeds or spaces.

 5. Enter your **User OCID** (you have copied this in your notepad in Step 3) in a single line, with no line feeds or spaces.